xoofx/CppAst.NET/doc/readme.md

 These methods return a [`CppCompilation`](../src/CppAst/CppCompilation.cs) object which contains:

+- A property `HasErrors` sets to `true` if any `CppParser.Parse` methods failed to compile the header files.
 - A `Diagnostics` property to fetch any compilation errors
 - Several list of C/C++ elements via the `CppCompilation` properties:
   - `Macros`